-You’re going to have an amazing year.
 You’re going to grow a lot as a person.
 You’ll go through heartbreak.
-You’ll become actually bitter towards someone for the first time.
+You’re going to become actually bitter towards someone for the first time.
 You’ll learn how amazing it feels to actually forgive someone.
 You can do this.
 I believe in you.
 The lessons you learn from this year of life will help you so much in the years to come.

 Soli Deo Gloria,

 What did you think of this post?
 What tips/lessons have you learned over the past year?
 Which one of these hit the hardest?
 What tips do you have for your 18-year-old self?
 Let me know in the comments below!
 I’d love to hear from you!